karanjaE/todos_graphql-api/ARTICLE.md

   }
 }
 ```
 Click the _`Play`_ icon and see what happens.
 You'll get an error `Field 'todo_lists' doesn't exist on type 'Query'"`.
 Guess why...
 Corrent....wrong...
 If I could read minds I'd probably know what you answered but I'm not yet that awesome. :wink: The reason for the error is that we have not told our schema where to fild the query.
-To do this, we'll just add it to the array of Qyery_types on the querytypes file.
+To do this, we'll just add it to the array of Query_types on the querytypes file.

 ```ruby
 # app/graphql/types/query_type.rb